SEN Information Report 2020/2021

 Progress data of all students is collated by the whole school and monitored by teachers, Senior Leaders and presentations made to the NNAT board of directors.
 Our school and cluster data is also monitored by the Local Authority and Ofsted.
 Your child’s form tutor will be able to assist you with any queries you may have regarding understanding your child’s progress data.

-We are committed to making reasonable adjustments to ensure participation for all, so please contact our Assistant Headteacher Mr McMahon (Director of student support and guidance) to discuss specific requirements.
+We are committed to making reasonable adjustments to ensure participation for all, so please contact our Assistant Headteacher Mr McMahon (Director of student support and guidance) to discuss any specific requirements.

 All staff at Stalham High School have regular training on the Equality Act 2010.
 This legislation places specific duties on schools, settings and providers, including the duty not to discriminate, harass or victimise a child or adult linked to a protected characteristic defined in the Equality Act and to make ‘reasonable adjustments’.